AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-52-S3-Bucket-Exposure.md

 ## Why It Matters
 From an attacker's side, finding exposed S3 buckets requires no hacking skill whatsoever — automated tools enumerate buckets using common naming patterns (company-name-backup, company-name-dev, company-name-prod) and check if they're publicly accessible.
 Security researchers and attackers scan for these continuously.
 The data found often includes credentials that enable deeper access into the organization's cloud environment.

+From a defender's side, AWS now enables Block Public Access by default on new accounts and buckets — but existing buckets and older accounts may still have this disabled.
+Regular auditing using tools like AWS Security Hub, Prowler, or ScoutSuite catches public buckets before attackers do.
+Every S3 bucket should have a documented reason for its access level, and any bucket not explicitly intended to be public should have Block Public Access enabled at both the bucket and account level.